 Celestica Announces Fourth Quarter 2022 Financial Results

 TORONTO, Jan.
-25, 2023 (GLOBE NEWSWIRE) -- Celestica Inc. (TSX: CLS) (NYSE: CLS), a leader in design, manufacturing, hardware platform and supply chain solutions for the world's most innovative companies, today announced financial results for the quarter ended December 31, 2022 (Q4 2022)†.
+25, 2023 (GLOBE NEWSWIRE) -- Celestica Inc. CLS CLS, a leader in design, manufacturing, hardware platform and supply chain solutions for the world's most innovative companies, today announced financial results for the quarter ended December 31, 2022 (Q4 2022)†.

 "Celestica finished with a strong fourth quarter and had an outstanding 2022, resulting in 46% year-over-year non-IFRS adjusted EPS* growth.
 Our ability to successfully execute on our long-term strategy has allowed us to win in markets where we see opportunity for long-term, profitable growth," said Rob Mionis, President and CEO, Celestica.
 "For the full year, we achieved $7.25 billion in revenue, a 29% increase over 2021 and our highest annual non-IFRS operating margin* and non-IFRS adjusted EPS* in our company's history."